ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 --- abstract

-WebTransport {{!OVERVIEW=I-D.ietf-webtrans-overview}} is a protocol framework that enables clients constrained by the Web security model to communicate with a remote server using a secure multiplexed transport.
-This document describes a WebTransport protocol that is based on HTTP/3 {{!HTTP3=RFC9114}} and provides support for unidirectional streams, bidirectional streams and datagrams, all multiplexed within the same HTTP/3 connection.
+WebTransport {{!OVERVIEW=I-D.ietf-webtrans-overview}} is a protocol framework that enables application clients constrained by the Web security model to communicate with a remote application server using a secure multiplexed transport.
+This document describes a WebTransport protocol that is based on HTTP/3 {{!HTTP3=RFC9114}} and provides support for unidirectional streams, bidirectional streams, and datagrams, all multiplexed within the same HTTP/3 connection.

 --- note_Note_to_Readers